Skip to main content

 Your body, in its wisdom, begins to adapt to this new normal, and it is within these adaptations that the seeds of long-term endocrine disruption are sown.
 The very hormone that is meant to protect you in the short term begins to systematically break down your health when its presence becomes unrelenting.

 One of the first and most noticeable consequences is the dysregulation of your energy metabolism.
 Cortisol’s primary role in a crisis is to ensure you have enough fuel.
 It does this by increasing glucose in the bloodstream.
-When are always high, your blood sugar is also persistently elevated.
+When cortisol levels are always high, your blood sugar is also persistently elevated.

 This forces your pancreas to work overtime, pumping out insulin to shuttle that sugar into your cells.
 Over time, your cells become less responsive to insulin’s signal, a condition known as insulin resistance.
 This state is a precursor to metabolic syndrome and type 2 diabetes, and it directly contributes to the accumulation of stubborn abdominal fat.